Marine Chagnon

 See More

-She has benefited from masterclasses with some of the opera world’s most revered artists, including Ludovic Tézier, Anne Sofie von Otter, Barbara Hannigan and Mireille Delunsch and has garnered numerous accolades, including the Young Performer’s Prize at the Concours International de Mâcon, the Special Jury Prize at the Concours International de Canari, and two distinctions at the Opéra National de Paris: the Prix de l’AROP and the Prix Dauphin du Verna from the Fondation de France.
+Commited to her professional development, Marine Chagnon has taken masterclasses with some of the opera world’s most revered artists, including Ludovic Tézier, Anne Sofie von Otter, Barbara Hannigan and Mireille Delunsch and has garnered numerous accolades in her time at the Paris Opera Academy including the Young Performer’s Prize at the Concours International de Mâcon, the Special Jury Prize at the Concours International de Canari; the Prix de l’AROP and the Prix Dauphin du Verna from the Fondation de France.
+This season she’s invited to join the prestigious Fondation des Treilles training programme dedicated to Rossini and led by Rockwell Blake.

 “In the smaller roles, Marine Chagnon …. have both the accuracy and the mischievousness of their roles.”